 When I was offered a “dream job” in the mountains a little over 10 years ago, I didn’t think twice about jumping at the opportunity.
 I was scared to leave my home in Seattle, my friends, my good job, my nice condo.
 But I had known for awhile I was ready to go back to the hills.
 They were calling me.

-One thing I did remark was “Boy, if I thought the dating scene in Seattle was bad, it’s going to be really really lonely in Sandpoint.”
+One thing I did remark was “Boy, if I thought the dating scene in Seattle was bad, it’s going to be really really lonely in Sandpoint, Idaho.”

-Funny thing happens, when you decide you’re going to grow old alone in your cabin in the woods and that sounds just great: A former potato farmer starts chatting you up in line at the espresso bar and you learn all about potatoes – seed potatoes, generations of potatoes.
+Funny thing happens, when you decide you’re going to grow old alone in your cabin in the woods and that sounds just great: Perhaps a former potato farmer starts chatting you up in line at the espresso bar and you learn things about potatoes you had no idea — seed potatoes, generations of potatoes.
 You are fascinated because your life change is like a scene out of a movie.
 They don’t talk about this stuff in line at Caffé Ladro in Seattle.

 And then you’ll marry him later, much to your unbelieving self in line that day.

-I read a lot of Sydney Sheldon as a teenager so I might have had a distorted idea of what love was.
-I envisioned over the top romance, being proposed to on the Seine in Paris, the handsome tall dude towering over me as he bends over to kiss me.
+As a teenager, I read a lot of Sydney Sheldon, please don’t judge.
+All that trashy romance might have given me a distorted idea of what love, life and reality was.
+I envisioned over the top romance, being proposed to on the Seine in Paris, the handsome tall dude towering as he bends over to kiss me.

 When Patrick proposed to me in a jazz bar in Nelson, BC on the eve of two enormous powder days at our favorite ski resort, about five years after we had sat at that same table on our first trip away together ever, I realized this was indeed the Seine.

-I’m writing about this today, not only because it’s Valentines Day, but to talk about partnerships in marriage and on how the best marriages make us more successful in our professional lives.
+I’m writing about this today, not only because it’s Valentines Day, but to talk about partnerships in marriage and on how the best marriages make us more successful.

 I had pretty high expectations thanks to my man Sydney Sheldon.
 I waited until my mid 30s for my husband to come into my life and until my early 40s to marry him.
 I dated a lot.
 I even dated a nice Jewish guy who was retired at 36 and really dug me.
 When I broke up with him, I was told I’m too picky.